RoyOltmans/ha_network-connections-card-3d/README.md

-# Network Connections Card 3D
+# Network Connections Card 3D orb

 A **custom Lovelace card** for **Home Assistant** that visualizes active network connections in an interactive 3D orb graph using [three.js](https://threejs.org/).
 This card transforms your network connection data into a dynamic 3D scene featuring: